-Have you ever asked the question, “When is the best time and best day to send emails?”
+Keap can help you take your email campaigns to the next level, but have you ever asked the question, "When is the best time and best day to send marketing emails?"

-- We tend to get our highest open rates from emails sent between 6 a.m.–11 a.m.
+- The highest open rates from emails are sent between 6 a.m.–11 a.m.

 - 8 a.m.–11 a.m. have high open rates, but much lower click-to-open ratios.
 People open up the emails, but don't click as often.